hometownjlu/nomogram/README.md

 * New Orleans, LA
 * New York, NY

 * There are 140 programs (half) in discrete distinct city, state combinations (e.g. Danville, PA; Kansas City, MO).
 We can match the resident living in these areas with the program only by city/state.
 The second half where there are multiple programs in one city_state (e.g. New York, NY) are going to require some serious work with a hand search.
 I matched everyone who trained at a unique city,state residency to their residency.
-2,393 residents our of 9,964 residents were matched to a residency using the code below:
+2,393 residents our of 9,964 residents were matched to a residency using the code below (Hand_search_plus_GOBA_and_residencies_2 in exploratory.io):
 ```r
 # Set libPaths.